Francisco Serrano, 1st Duke of la Torre: Dictatorship of Serrano

 Serrano again took the title of president of the executive; he tried to form a coalition cabinet, but Cristino Martos and Sagasta soon quarrelled.
 His next cabinet was presided over by Sagasta.
 The military and political unrest continued, and at the end of December 1874, the Bourbons were restored by another pronunciamiento.

 During the eleven months he remained in office, Serrano devoted his attention chiefly to the reorganization of finance, the renewal of relations with American and European powers, and the suppression of revolt.

 Later life

 After Alfonso XII ascended the throne in 1875, Serrano spent some time in France.
 He returned to Madrid in 1876, attended palace receptions, took his seat as a marshal in the senate, and flirted politically with Sagasta and his party in 1881.
-He finally gave his support to the formation of a dynastic Left with a democratic program defended by his nephew, General López Domínguez.
+He finally gave his support to the formation of a dynastic Left with a democratic program defended by his nephew, General José López Domínguez.

-He died in Madrid on 25 November/26 November 1885, twenty-four hours after Alfonso XII, son of Isabella II, and purportedly, her husband and cousin Francis, although Alfonso's true biological paternity is uncertain.
+He died in Madrid on 25 November/26 November 1885, twenty-four hours after Alfonso XII.